 To the greatest extent possible, the District shall respect the privacy of the complainant, persons against whom a report is filed, and witnesses.
 Limited disclosures may be necessary in order to conduct a thorough investigation.

-APPEAL A student who is dissatisfied with the outcome of the investigation may appeal through FNG(LOCAL), beginning at the appropriate level.
+APPEAL A student who is dissatisfied with the outcome of the investigation may appeal through

+FNG(LOCAL), beginning at the appropriate level.

-Retention of records shall be in accordance with CPC(LOCAL).
-RECORDS RETENTION available at each campus and the District's administrative offices.
+RECORDS RETENTION Retention of records shall be in accordance with CPC(LOCAL).

 ACCESS TO POLICY AND PROCEDURES